 Days Out in Essex

 The Essex landscape has much to offer.
-Grab your autumn coat, a good pair of boots, a couple of friends, your family or your S.O. and enjoy a proper day out, or two, in the great British countryside.
+Grab a good pair of walking shoes, a couple of friends, your family or your S.O. and enjoy a proper day out, or two, in the great British countryside.
 Here are some of our favourite things to enjoy in Essex that are less than an hour from London by train too.

 Walks along the Estuary

 Kids and nature lovers alike will love rambling along one of the well signposted Thames Estuary Path routes.
 Taking in the lush South Essex Marshes, along the routes you’ll see historic sites, nature reserves, and landscapes that feel much further away from London than they are.

 We've made it easy for you to find fun things to do with the kids that gets them out of the house.
 From big indoor play areas to getting out in nature, explore our guide to the best family activities you can do together along our route.

 Dogs curled up in front of roaring fires, a selection of real ales, traditional grub and a handful of friendly locals, who the landlord knows by name - the sprawling Essex countryside is home to dozens of historic pubs.
 After a good stomp through the countryside these make perfect pit-stops for enjoying a pork pie and a pint (or three).

 With a fantastic selection of coastal cycle routes and flat landscape, Southend is a great place to explore by bicycle.
 Tootle along through the town centre, or glide down to the seafront and absorb the seascapes along the palm-studded paths.
 You can hire bicycles at Southend station, or take your own on the train during off-peak hours.

 From luxurious four-star pampering to cute cottages near the coast we know a bunch of bolt-holes that make for great escapes.
 Less than an hour from London - you'll have more time to connect with each other too.